restjquery/RESTjQuery/README.md

-# WordPress jQuery REST API Wrapper
+# WordPress REST API jQuery

 An experimental project that provides a simple way of using the WordPress REST API via jQuery.